Everything you need to know about using Cronometer to dial in your macros in our Macros Masterclass.

-- 3.1 Do I Really Need to Track My Food?
+- Do I Need to Track My Food?

-- 3.2 Can I Use Another App to Track My Food?
+- Can I Use Another App to Track My Food in the Macros Masterclass?

 Once you dial in your macros, satiety kicks in, and calories look after themselves.
 Our ultimate goal is to guide you to change WHAT you eat, so you needn’t exert unsustainable willpower to manage how much you eat.